jldeen/codefresh/Swarm.md

 > SPLIT_CHAR split character, you've used to replace `newline` in SSH key.
 Recommendation: use `,` (`comma` character)

 > SSH_PORT is port 2200 (default SSH Port for ACS Engine and Azure Container Service with Swarm / DockerCE orchestrator)

-> LOCAL_PORT is port 2375 - the port your Docker Swarm Cluster is listening on

 > Note: Ports 80, 443, and 8080 are open by default on your Agent Load Balancer in Azure when using ACS Swarm, ACS Engine, or ACS with DockerCE (Preview)